I never tire of seeing people baptized. Every one of them tells a unique story of God’s grace at work in the lives of individuals.

 Jesus was good to give us this ordinance to always remember His victory over sin and death.
-Think how gracious He was to include us in His work by commanding us — us — to go into all the world winning, baptizing, and discipling people from every tribe, tongue, and nation.
+Think how gracious He was to include us in His work by commanding us – us – to go into all the world Baptizing some from every tribe, tongue and nation.

 Recently, I laid out Five Objectives for the Executive Board of the Tennessee Baptist Convention, which it unanimously approved.
-These Five Objectives established a direction that I believe we must go as Tennessee Baptists if we are going to be used by God to have a meaningful spiritual impact in the rapidly decaying spiritual condition of our families, friends, and neighbors.
+These Five Objectives established a direction that I believe we must go as Tennessee Baptist if we are going to be used by God to have a meaningful spiritual impact in the rapidly decaying spiritual condition of our families, friends and neighbors.
 Those Five Objectives are:

-(4) Realizing an increase in collective annual giving to the Cooperative Program that reaches 10 percent by 2024.
+- Realizing an increase in annual local church giving through the Cooperative Program that reaches at least 10 percent by 2024

-(5) Realizing an increase in annual giving for the Tennessee Baptist Golden Offering for State Missions that reaches $3 million by 2024.
+- Realizing an increase in annual giving for the Golden Offering for Tennessee Missions that reaches at least $3 million by 2024

-The number of people saved, baptized, and discipled by Tennessee Baptist churches has steadily declined for the last 40 years.
+The decline in the number of people saved, baptized and discipled by Tennessee Baptist churches has steadily declined for the last 40 years.
 In 1950 Tennessee Baptist churches saw 34,550 people saved and baptized.
 We continued to see between 25,000 and 30,000 come to know the Lord through the ministries of our churches for the next three decades.
 But beginning in the mid-1970s, a decline started that has bottomed at 21,708 baptized last year.

 The decline in baptisms mirrors the inward turn of those in the church and indicates an increasing apathy toward the desperate spiritually lost condition of the people around us.
-God is still interested in seeing people come to saving faith in Jesus Christ, yet He still chooses to reach people through the proclamation of the gospel.
-And let’s face it; we Christians simply aren’t intentionally engaging the world around us for the purpose of sharing the gospel.
+It isn’t that God is interested in seeing fewer people come to saving faith in Jesus Christ, it’s that He chooses to reach people through the proclamation of the Gospel.
+And let’s face it; we Christians simply aren’t intentionally engaging the world around us for the purpose of sharing the Gospel.